Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 The idea I had to start was to look at these various data sources to analyze how extreme weather events impact gas and power prices.

-On January 26, 2026, a cold front pushed into Dallas and temperatures fell to 14°F, nearly 40 degrees below the seasonal average.
+On January 26, 2026, a cold front pushed into Dallas and temperatures plummeted more than 30 degrees below the seasonal average.
 Over the next three days, something remarkable happened to energy markets:

 | Date   | Dallas Low Temp | Gas Price   | Avg Power Price | CCGT Spark Spread |
 |--------|-------------|-------------|-----------------|-------------------|